Random Quest

 "Random Quest" is a science fiction novelette, which is also a love story, by British writer John Wyndham.
 It was included in his 1961 collection Consider Her Ways and Others.
-It has been dramatised three times, twice under its original name and once as Quest for Love.
+It has been dramatised four times, three times under its original name and once as Quest for Love.

 Plot summary

 The frame story deals with the elderly Dr Harshom, who lives in Herefordshire and has a very rare family name, all of whose bearers are in one way or another related and are in some contact with each other.

 In the early 1950s the Harshoms, scattered throughout England, are greatly mystified by the appearance of a young man named Colin Trafford, who systematically and persistently meets each and every one of them, asking about a young woman named Ottilie Harshom whom none of the Harshoms has ever heard of and who is evidently very important to him.
 Dr Harshom decides to talk to Trafford and the story consists mainly of what Trafford eventually tells him.

 Trafford is a physicist who was involved in a laboratory experiment that went wrong.
 He lost consciousness and woke up to find himself in a parallel universe.
 It is similar to ours, but there was a divergence that is not precisely identified, but seems to have occurred in late 1926 or early 1927, preventing or greatly diminishing the effects of the Wall Street crash in 1929.
 Adolf Hitler never came to power and the Second World War never happened.
 India is still a British possession in 1954 and there are mass demonstrations in Delhi calling for the release of Jawaharlal Nehru from prison.
 Rab Butler is the prime minister of the United Kingdom.
 Winston Churchill's career was much less distinguished than in reality.
 Clement Attlee never became Prime Minister and the opposition Labour Party still calls for nationalisations that it did not get a chance to carry out.
 Nuclear power and nuclear bombs are still no more than theoretical possibilities, but scientists are getting worried about the long-term implications of experiments being conducted in Germany and petition the League of Nations, which still exists, to assume control.
 Noël Coward was killed in an accident and had a daughter named Amanda.
 Ivor Novello is still alive in 1954.

 Trafford finds himself in the body of his counterpart in the parallel universe.
 As the story unfolds, he meets some old friends who have different partners.
 At one point he is taken aback to meet Martin Fells, a friend who lost two fingers of his left hand near the Rhine in 1945 but has an uninjured left hand in the parallel universe.
 Trafford also catches a glimpse of his late wife Della, who in the original timeline died after a year of what he calls "satisfactory marriage", but who in the alternate world is alive, accompanied by another man, and does not recognise him.